browserengineering/book/book/browsersandweb.md

 demos](https://en.wikipedia.org/wiki/The_Mother_of_All_Demos), the most famous technology demonstration in the history of computing.

-[^hyperlink-first]: The word "hyperlink" may have fisrt appeared in 1987, in connection with the HyperCard system on the Macintosh.)
+[^hyperlink-first]: The word "hyperlink" may have first appeared in 1987, in connection with the HyperCard system on the Macintosh.)

 [^literary-criticism]: These concepts are also the computer-based evolution of